-The Asian Chamber of Commerce (ACC) is a 35-year old membership organization based in Denver.
+The Asian Chamber of Commerce (ACC) is a membership organization based in Denver, Colorado.
 Its mission is to provide economic development and business opportunities for its members.
 Our members include large corporations such as MillerCoors, Xcel Energy, Wells Fargo Bank and Comcast, academic institutions – from Denver Public Schools and community colleges to private universities, and small businesses such as The Menya Group and Domoto Brands.

 ACC is guided by a working Board of Directors, currently there are 13 board members, chaired by Travis Tom of Wells Fargo Bank.
 The board of directors has helped the chamber grow and extend its reach in the community.
 Other ACC positions include the President and the Special Projects Coordinator, who take care of membership, programming, events and community outreach.

 ACC represents over 130 member companies in the Denver Metro area.
 The newsletter and email distribution list reach over 830 community participants.

 ACC partners with community organizations and non-profits such as the Asian Pacific Development Center and the American Red Cross to help promote and cross-resource programs and initiatives.

 ACC connects with member business units such as Asian Employee Resource Groups (ERGs) to help support and provide their diversity and inclusion efforts.
 ACC has given its AAPI Diversity and Inclusion presentation to companies such as Comcast, the VA Hospital and Denver Botanic Gardens.
 This presentation shares the changing demographics of Asians in the Denver Metro area, the history of Asians in Colorado, e.g., Chinese Exclusion Act of 1882, Executive Order 9066, the Model Minority Myth and elements of Asian culture and identity.